csyifangli/USImageProcessing/Readme.txt

-C:\datasets\{nameDataset}\			INFO OF TXT FILES WITH THE EXPERIMENT RESULTS (AND ANY OTHER POSSIBLE MAT FILE) IS SKIPPED, BECAUSE THEY ARE LOADED BEFORE THE OPERATION
+E:\data\{nameDataset}\			INFO OF TXT FILES WITH THE EXPERIMENT RESULTS (AND ANY OTHER POSSIBLE MAT FILE) IS SKIPPED, BECAUSE THEY ARE LOADED BEFORE THE OPERATION
-	{nameDataset} = {caophan2, claudio, max2, rashida}
+	{nameDataset} = {caophan2, claudio, max2, rashida}.
+In the last analysis 6 datasets were included. {albert, christian, david, philipp, sebastian, wolfgang}

 a) 1\: Folder.
 Contains the first experiment on that subject
 	a.1) features\: Folder.
 Contains the features obtained with HALCON.
 The format is GridXXXCircleYY.txt, where XXX is the number of features and YY is the radius of the circle.